 Cheeseslave has an excellent post on how to render lard and tallow.
 I’ll refer you to her!
 The Wikipedia article on the subject is actually quite good and lists a lot of the traditional ways lard can be used in cooking and baking.

-To render simply means to extract by melting.
+To render simply means “to extract by melting”.
 You render fat by making it liquid, separating it from anything else, then allowing it to solidify.
 Rendered fat has an advantage over raw meat; it has a shelf life.
 Our ancestors used to leave a cup of fat on the counter and use it until it was gone.
 In fact, my grandmother used to.
 This isn’t new information.

-Tallow is fat rendered from beef, and lard is from pork.
 They are both solid at room temperature and have a very high smoke point, so they’re great for frying.
 They’re also quite healthy.

-How Did Lard and Tallow Get so Misrepresented?
+How Did Lard and Tallow Get So Misrepresented?

 Advertising.
 Marketing.
 Media.
 Even back at the turn of the century, companies realized that if they could process and market something, they’d make more money than if they just helped farmers sell their whole food products.
 The shortening industry mounted an effective attack on lard that has turned the tongues of Americans for 100 years.